-Karen Miller is a Program Manager for Democracy International, where she supports field programs in Bangladesh and South Sudan.
+Karen Miller is the Deputy Director of Program Management for Democracy International, where she supports field programs in Bangladesh and South Sudan.
 She brings 10 years of experience as a program manager and democracy and governance specialist.
 Prior to joining DI, she worked at the International Foundation for Electoral Systems on countering closing democratic space and conflict mitigation in Bangladesh, Cambodia, and Afghanistan.
 Previously, she served as technical lead on the Stability in Key Areas program in Development Alternatives, Inc.’s Afghanistan field office.
 She also conducted research and designed and managed community development and gender programs in Ghana for a community based organization and with the African Aurora Business Network.
 She has additional experience designing curriculum and teaching international students in the U.S. and in China.

 Ms. Miller earned her M.A. in International Economics and International Development from the Johns Hopkins University School of Advanced International Studies and received her B.A. from the University of Puget Sound in International Political Economy.
 She speaks basic French and Chinese.